 Most often, it’s the smaller purchases that add up fast — ice cream on the boardwalk, dinner and drinks with friends, those must-have concert tickets.
 The point is, ANY purchase you make without consideration can turn into that hard-to-pay-back debt.
 It can be incredibly difficult finding ways to spend less and save instead pays off more in the end.

 So, before you tap that credit card again, here are some questions to ask yourself first:

 Being part of a constantly connected society doesn’t give our brains much time to process everything that happens in a day.
 The problem is, once we start to detach from important decisions, the outcome can be negative.
 This is especially true when it comes to spending.
-To increase your awareness, try these strategies before you spend:
+All of us can improve our financial literacy in some way, to increase your awareness try these strategies before you spend: